breaclark/drum-machine/README.md

 2. Navigate into the local repository folder
 3. Create a firebase database
 4. In the firebase console, click "Add firebase to your web app"
-5. In src/app/ create an api-keys file, with the code: export var masterFirebaseConfig = { }
+5. In src/app/ create an api-keys.ts file, with the code: export var masterFirebaseConfig = { }
 6. In the curly braces, place the information in curly braces from your firebase console
 7. Run npm install
 8. Run ng serve --open to open in a browser

 ## Known Bugs
-* No known bugs.
+* If you are at a high bpm and click a lot of buttons quickly, the app can take a second to catch up

 ## Technologies Used
 * HTML